AVEVA/sample-adh-namespace_data_copy-python/README.md

 ## Configuring the sample

-The sample is configured by modifying the files [config.py](config.py) and [config.placeholder.ini](config.placeholder.ini).
+The sample is configured by modifying the files [appsettings.py](appsettings.py) and [appsettings.placeholder.json](appsettings.placeholder.json).
 Details on how to configure them can be found in the sections below.
-Before editing config.placeholder.ini, rename this file to `config.ini`.
+Before editing appsettings.placeholder.json, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

-### Configuring config.py
+### Configuring appsettings.py

-The configurable parameters within config.py are described in the table below.
+The configurable parameters within appsettings.py are described in the table below.
 In addition, the common use cases for this sample and how to configure parameters are described in the following subsections.

 | Parameters       | Description                                                                                                                                                                                                                                                                                                                                                                       |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |